SSV-embedded/MLS100EV/LTE-Explorer/README.md

 When everything is configured, click the `Deploy` button on the right in the header to save the changes.

 ## 3.3 Configuring the MQTT Node

+> :information_source: **IMPORTANT!**
+>
+> **The MLS/100EV sends its messages to a public MQTT broker.
+This means that anyone is able to receive the data and with the knowledge of the telemetry data details to locate the position of your device within the mobile network.**

 To configure the MQTT node, you first need to know the **IMEI** of the MLS/100EV.
 The IMEI can be found in the debug messages from the **debug serial** node.